Space Mountain (Magic Kingdom): Queue

 After visitors enter the building, the queue opens into a large room filled with small, silver, ball-pit like balls.
-The room also contains a "star map" The line then dips into the "star tunnel", which takes guests under the Walt Disney World Railroad and into the cone containing the actual ride.
+The room also contains a "star map".
+The line then dips into the "star tunnel", which takes guests under the Walt Disney World Railroad and into the cone containing the ride.
 At this point, the post-show tunnel is running parallel to the queue.
-The queue then begins to ascend to a second floor, and passes by "space windows" in the walls featuring planets, astronauts, and a model of the spaceship from the lift-hill.
+The queue then begins to ascend to a second floor, and passes by "space windows" in the walls featuring planets, astronauts, and a model of the spaceship from the lift hill.
 The queue continues to turn until riders are deposited in the loading station.
 Previously, stand-by riders could participate in various 90-second long video games that were hosted by a robot that operates Space Mountain's mission control center.
 These games included blasting asteroids to clear a path for spaceships leaving the spaceport, sorting the lost and found items into the proper bins, and controlling spaceships that expand the spaceport.
 The screens that were used for these games now show images of space, and riders can play games using the Play Disney Parks app on their own devices.

 Guests are then deposited in the load area, where they can see guests aboard their trains departing every few seconds, all while mission control can be heard via speakers as they monitor spaceport activities.
 The queue splits up into lines for the two separate tracks: Alpha (left) and Omega (right).
-Both tracks are approximately 90 feet in height and are identical mirror images of one another, although Alpha's track is ten feet longer than Omega's, at 3,196 feet as opposed to 3,186 feet.
+Both tracks are approximately 65 feet in height and are identical mirror images of one another.